OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 | SCHED_REQUIREMENTS | NAME="name of the vCenter cluster where this VM Template can instantiated into a VM".
 See :ref:`VM Scheduling section <vm_scheduling_vcenter>` for more details. |
 +--------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-TODO:: Procedure to add new templates in vCenter?

 TODO :: Sunstone dialog for VM template creation?

 .. _vm_scheduling_vcenter: